gromacs/gromacs/docs/dev-manual/naming.rst

   a module start with the module name, omitting or abbreviating the module name is OK).
 Currently, all source file names are lowercase, but this casing difference should be the only difference.
+* For new C++ code, avoid using the hungarian notation that is a descendant from the C code (i.e., the practice of using a ``b`` prefix for boolean variables and an ``e`` prefix for enumerated variables and/or values).
+  Instead, make the names long with a good description of what they control, typically including a verb for boolean variables, like ``foundAtom``.
+* It is a good idea to include the name of the enum type as a base in the name of enum values, e.g., ``HelpOutputFormat_Console``, in particular for settings exposed to other modules.
+* Prefer to use enumerated types and values instead of booleans as control parameters to functions.
+It is reasonably easy to understand what the argument ``HelpOutputFormat_Console`` is controling, while it is almost impossible to decipher ``TRUE`` in the same place without checking the documentation for the role of the parameter.

 The rationale for the trailing underscore and the global/static prefixes is that it is immediately clear whether a variable referenced in a method is local